 A magic system comprised of unique rules and risks is an expectation of this genre.
 It enables otherwise-ordinary people to accomplish miraculous feats and sets events in motion.
 But when it also supports a theme, readers (and characters) won’t soon forget the experience.

 Characters acquire magic through one of two main sources, and each one complements some themes better than others.
 Certain types of magic are controversial in Christian circles, so I hope to sidestep the arguments by examining how characters connect with magic rather than analyzing how it functions.
-What you build your magic system off of is up to you.
+How you build your magic system is up to you.

 1. Divine Grant

 What It Is: Characters receive special abilities from a higher power.
 I’m being unspecific because not all stories include an exact representation of God but still have spiritual beings or deities.